Offbeat Interview Series with Neal

 Born in San Jose California and raised in Yucaipa California, Neal grew up swimming and surfing.
 He ultimately became a competitive swimmer in high school.
 Neal attended college at the University of the Pacific, graduating with a degree in Sports Medicine.

-If you could be a river super hero, what would you be?
-Anemoi, greek god of wind, I’d always blow downstream.
+If you could be a river superhero, what would you be?
+Anemoi, the Greek god of wind, I’d always blow downstream.

 What is your favorite dress up theme?
 Anything that goes with my gold medallion.

 What is your ‘go to’ crazy hat night creation?
 Equisetum wreath.